 As a category seven property, award nights start at 30,000 points.
-Through this promotion, you can buy 30,000 Hyatt points for only $540.
-That's a 29% savings compared to the cash rate after factoring in taxes and fees.
+Through this promotion, you can buy enough Hyatt points for only $540.
+That's over a 30% savings compared to the cash rate after factoring in taxes and fees.

 Getting Classy in Naptown, USA

 For an excellent example of when buying Hyatt points could save you money at a lower-tier property, we're heading to my hometown, Indianapolis.
 I've always had a soft spot for the Downtown Indy Hyatt Regency.
 It was, after all, the very first Hyatt hotel I ever stayed in.

 With a central location only steps away from Lucas Oil Stadium and a direct connection to the Indianapolis Convention Center, prices are commonly a bit higher than you might expect.

 But since it's only a Hyatt category 2 property, award nights cost only 8,000 points.

 With cash rates often around $315, including taxes and fees, that's almost a 4¢ per point value.
 If you buy Hyatt points at 1.8¢ a piece through this promotion, a night here would only cost $144—saving over 50% compared to the cash rate.

 One of my favorite Hyatt properties is the breathtaking Park Hyatt Sydney, located just across the harbor from the famous Sydney Opera House.
 Unfortunately, it's also notoriously pricey.